JepEtau/py_temporalfix/README.md

 The objective is to use a separate portable vs/python interpretor to run the [vs_temporalfix](https://github.com/pifroggi/vs_temporalfix) script developped by [pifroggi](https://github.com/pifroggi)

-_This project is highly experimental: only critical bugs may be corrected and new features may be added based on their added value._
+_This project is highly experimental_
 &nbsp;

 ## Table of Contents